 Our managers enforce those rules and make us in the impression of the person we think we need to be to never get hurt the same way again, and ultimately to function well and succeed.
 They make us into who we think others think are good, solid, functional people.

 These are our pro-active parts.
-Ones like the rule-maker, the inner critic, the perfectionist, the boss, slavedriver, the people pleaser, the do gooder, the charmer, and so on.
+Ones like the rule-maker, the inner critic, the perfectionist, the boss, the commander, the people-pleaser, the do-gooder, the charmer, and so on.
+Many

 Inevitably, no matter what, something or someone, some event or situation is going to trigger us, which is like rapping on the cellar door where our exiles live, waking them up (inviting them into consciousness) and if they’re really triggered, they’ll take over our systems, and we’ll be hijacked.

 What kind of things trigger exiles, and what’s that like?